MaciejWodnicki/RayTracing/README.md

 # RayTracing
-C++ project which renders an image utilizing the raytracing method, created as a part of graduation thesis.
+C++ project which renders an image utilizing the raytracing method.

 # How to
 The project uses two libraries: glm and ASSIMP.